JvanKatwijk/qt-dab/README.md

 Presets
 ----------------------------------------------------------------------

-A *preset* selector is available to store and retrieve "favorit" services, note that the services are encoded as "channel:serviceName" pair: it sometimes happens that a service appears in more than one ensemble (see as example the "Omroep West" service, appearing in channels 5B and 8A.)
+A *preset* selector is available to store and retrieve "favorit" services.
+Note that the services are encoded as "channel:serviceName" pair: it sometimes happens that a service appears in more than one ensemble (as example the "Omroep West" service appears in channels 5B and 8A.)

 ![Qt-DAB with sdrplay input](/qt-dab-3.3-presets.png?raw=true)